Dekwaneh: History

+Following the 1976 Siege of Tel al-Zaatar, the camp was razed.
+In the post-war era, Dekwaneh was rebuilt as a commercial and educational center, hosting several branches of the Lebanese University.

 LGBT rights

 Dekwaneh gained notoriety in the press and social media when, on Monday 22 April 2013, the mayor, Antoine Chakhtoura, ordered Lebanese security forces to raid and shut down a gay-friendly nightclub called Ghost.
 A number of Syrian gay men and a Lebanese transgender woman were arrested during the raid and taken to municipal headquarters where it is reported that they were harassed and forced to undress.
 According to reports, the transgender woman was also photographed naked.

 Image gallery

 General Elias Wessin (Wazen) Street in Dekwaneh, Lebanon.